aikedejongste/docs.aikedejongste.nl/matomo.md

 # Matomo

+## Update config.ini.php when running on k8s

+This seems hacky to me, but couldn't find a better way with the Helm chart. [example on kubectl page](https://docs.aikedejongste.nl/kubectl.html#copy-file-from-local-to-pod)

 ## Protect login page from the internet

 For example when you use Apache as a reverse proxy.
 Or adjust to use it directly.